zeling595/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 records of bookings without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should have a UI that looks like a modern desktop app.
+5. A receptionist new to the app should be able to pick it up quickly.
+6. Should provide helpful prompts and guides receptionist to accomplish tasks.

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Receptionist**: User of the application as defined in the target user profile.
+* **Hotel Guest**: The customer of the hotel who will be checking in and out of the hotel.
+* **Booking**: Records that track the information of a Hotel Guest's stay with the hotel.
+* **Room**: The hotel room that the Hotel Guest is staying in.

 --------------------------------------------------------------------------------------------------------------------